On stability of tangent bundle of toric varieties: Introduction

 \item Construction of an infinite family of Fano toric varieties with unstable tangent bundle, consisting of $\mathbb{P}(\mc{O}_{\mathbb{P}^n} \oplus \mc{O}_{\mathbb{P}^n} (m))$ for all $n\ge 2$ and $m \le n$ (Theorem \ref{family}).
 The case $n=2$ was settled earlier by Steffens in \cite{Stef}. \end{enumerate}

 The general strategy here is as follows.
 We use the isotypical decomposition of an equivariant sheaf to describe it in terms of certain combinatorial data, following Perling \cite{Per} and Kool \cite{Kool1}.
 (Of course, both draw inspiration from the seminal work of Klyachko \cite{Kly}.)
-We fine-tune this a little for coherent subsheaves of the tangent bundle.
-Then we prove a formula in Lemma \ref{rank} that calculates the rank of an equivariant coherent subsheaf of the tangent bundle from the combinatorial data.
+We prove a formula in Lemma \ref{rank} that calculates the rank of an equivariant torsion--free coherent sheaf on $X$ from the combinatorial data.
+With a little bit of fine-tuning, this specializes to a very useful rank formula, see \eqref{rank2}, for an arbitrary equivariant coherent subsheaf of the tangent bundle.
 We obtain a similar type of formula for the degree of such a subsheaf, see \eqref{degf}, using a formula of Kool for the first Chern class.
 Using these formulas, we can identify the combinatorial data that may be associated to a subsheaf of a given rank whose slope exceeds that of the tangent bundle; see Lemma \ref{collection} and Lemma \ref{matrix}.
 We then examine if a subsheaf with the given rank and corresponding to such combinatorial data really exists by studying the transition maps associated to the combinatorial data.